 Attention Card for People with Autism over 11 Years Old

-The Autism Spectrum Disorder (ASD) ‘Attention Card’ is for use in encounters with the Emergency Services.
-It is designed for adults and young people over 11 years old who go out in the community on their own and have a formal diagnosis of Autism Spectrum Disorder.
+The Autism Spectrum Disorder (ASD) ‘Attention Card’ is designed for adults and young people over 11 years old who go out in the community on their own and have a formal diagnosis of Autism Spectrum Disorder.

 They have found it useful in a variety of situations including: